P-OReilly/hello_world/README.md

 # hello_world
-This is a branch of my first github repository.
-It will be merged into my master hello_world project.
+This is my first github repository.